zk-community/realworld-cryptography-studygroup/docs/lesson_01-Hash_Functions/index.md

 ---

-**Explain**
+**Challenge Exercises**

+Explain your answers in English, such that anyone reading the answer for the first time can follow-along.

+Prepare 1 or more implementations in 1 or more languages of your choice; for example, Python | Rust | Javascript.

 1) MD5 is said to be ‘insecure/broken’.
-Under what example scenarios might it still be a valid / usable solution?
+Which security properties are vulnerable?
+Prove it.

-2) What is the theoretical number of attempts it would take to brute force a MD5 hash digest of 1bit?
-12bits?
-24bits?
+2) Calculate the total theoretical number of attempts it would take to brute force a MD5 hash digest.

-3) What is and how to calculate the Hamming Distance measure between two arbitrary strings.

-**Challenge Exercises**

-Complete in 1+ lang of your choice; for example, Python | Rust | Javascript
+3) Brute force attack on a MD5 hash digest of 8bits.

-1) Compute one insecure (< 128 bit) and one secure (≥ 128) hash digest of the following
+4) Compute one insecure (< 128 bit) and one secure (≥ 128) hash digest of the following

 - STRING: “The secret to a successful life - never stop learning!”
 - JPG: (will add to github)
 - WEBPAGE: will include a link

-2) Brute force attack on a MD5 hash digest of 8bits.

-3) Prepare a function which calculates the Hamming Distance between two strings
+5) Explain and demonstrate how to calculates the Hamming Distance between two strings

-4) Given an unmodified hash value of any arbitrary string and the hash value of that same string with after flipping 1bit, output the Hamming Distance measure between the two outputs.
+6) What is the Hamming Distance between any bytestring hashes where i1 (unmodified) and i2 has 1 bit flipped.

 ### Supplementary Resources